sagemath/trac_to_gh/Issue 2150.md

 # Issue 2150: vmware sage image -- switch to using optimal 7zip compression

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2150

 Original creator: was